Content starts here

 • Voter registration: The deadline to register to vote is Monday, Oct.
 7. Visit the state’s registration verification page to check your status.

-• Absentee voting: Mail-in absentee ballots are only available to some voters, including people who are disabled, temporarily living outside their county or are 65 or older.
+• Absentee voting: Mail-in absentee ballots are only available to some voters, including people who are 65 or older, those who are disabled, and people on call for work.

 • Early voting: Only people who qualify may vote early in-person, including voters who need to work or will be out of their county on Election Day, and voters 65 or older.